Hakesh/p1-sherpa-finder/README.md

 ### Unfixed Bugs

 - Unable to make it required to select at least 1 checkbox in the sign up form.
-From my research you are unable to do this without the use of JavaScript which I'm not versed in
+From my research you are unable to do this without the use of JavaScript which I don't know much about yet.

 ## Credits

+### Content

+All of the text content was written by myself.
+This website might be fictional, but Destiny Sherpas are a real thing in the game and my texts were written based on my own experiences, inspiritations and beliefs of what makes a 'sherpa'.

 - [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template)
   - My repository was created using the GitPod template given by Code Institute.